Written by Scribendi

 You're the worst dancer I've ever seen.

 Confusion of whose and who's.
 Whose is a possessive pronoun, while who's is a contraction of who is.

 Whose turn is it to take out the trash?

 I wonder who's going to play Hamlet.

 When in doubt over whether to use an apostrophe, think about the word's (or words') meaning.
+Ask yourself the following questions.
 Does this noun own something?
 Are two separate words being combined into one contraction?

 If you're in the process of learning English, make sure your apostrophes—and other punctuation marks—are in the right place with Scribendi's English editing services.